Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this work, we presented a novel self-supervised framework for actively modeling quadrotor's discrete-time dynamics.
-The learned dynamics continuously adapt to multiple challenging flight regimes and operating conditions, enabling unprecedented flight control.
-Active learning of system dynamics has the potential to terrifically impact the development of multiple robotic systems, enabling fast modeling and high-performance control in multiple operating conditions.
+Active learning of the system dynamics has the potential to terrifically impact the development of multiple robotic systems, enabling fast modeling and high-performance control in multiple operating conditions.
+Therefore, in this work, we presented a self-supervised framework for actively learning the dynamics of nonlinear robotic systems. \rebuttal{Our innovative approach combines MPC with aleatoric uncertainty, uniquely combining offline dynamics learning with active online adaptation.
+Furthermore, we addressed the challenges related to transitioning this approach from theory to practice on SWaP-constrained robots, presenting a clear formulation that can be implemented and reproduced.} \rebuttal{Through extensive experimentation, we demonstrated that learned dynamics continuously adapt to multiple challenging flight regimes and operating conditions, enabling unprecedented flight control.
+These results provide robust empirical evidence of the proposed approach's resiliency which is critical for practical applications.}

-\textit{Future Works.} The experimental results in Table~\ref{tab:prediction_error} show that the proposed discrete-time dynamics model outperforms a state-of-the-art continuous-time dynamics baseline~\cite{saviolo2022pitcn} consistently and significantly in terms of predictive performance.
-However, the proposed neural dynamics model is currently trained on datasets without taking into account the presence of noisy labels~\cite{song2022survey}.
-Future work will focus on investigating novel loss functions for learning with noisy labels and also analyzing the impact of the dataset size on the learned dynamics.
+Our results, as shown in Table~\ref{tab:prediction_error}, indicate that the proposed discrete-time dynamics model consistently surpasses a state-of-the-art continuous-time dynamics baseline~\cite{saviolo2022pitcn} in terms of predictive performance.
+Currently, the training process of our neural dynamics model does not take into account the impact of noisy labels~\cite{song2022survey}.
+Future work will delve into novel loss functions suitable for learning with noisy labels, and the influence of dataset size on the dynamics.

-The ablation study illustrated by~Figure~\ref{fig:uncertainty_ablation} validates the proposed online learning procedure for enabling high-performance control on unseen aggressive trajectories.
-Furthermore, the results demonstrate that conditioning the MPC using the estimated uncertainty enables faster model learning convergence and sample efficiency.
-The proposed uncertainty-awareness heuristic leverages the uncertainty that directly stems from the data.
-Hence, it does not cover the uncertainty that is caused by shortcomings in the selected dynamics model, namely the epistemic uncertainty~\cite{gawlikowski2021uncertaintysurvey}.
-Future works will extend the proposed heuristic to include epistemic uncertainty, focusing on the errors caused by an insufficient model structure or lack of knowledge due to unknown samples.
+The ablation study presented in Figure~\ref{fig:uncertainty_ablation} validates our online learning procedure for achieving high-performance control on unseen aggressive trajectories.
+Furthermore, it shows that by conditioning the MPC with the estimated uncertainty, model learning convergence accelerates and sample efficiency improves.
+Our proposed heuristic for uncertainty awareness utilizes uncertainty extracted directly from the data but does not consider uncertainty originating from limitations in the chosen dynamics model, namely epistemic uncertainty~\cite{gawlikowski2021uncertaintysurvey}.
+Future work will seek to refine the heuristic to encompass epistemic uncertainty, focusing particularly on errors caused by an insufficient model structure or lack of knowledge due to unencountered samples.